ExtraFlash/nlp_ex_1/README.md

 - `polysemous_words(model, first_group, second_group)`: prints the 10 most similar words for each word in the first group and the second group
 - `sim_models(modelA, modelB, word)`: returns the amount of words that are in the top 10 most similar words in both models divided by the amount of words.
 - `ap(judged)`: returns the ap value according the the judged list
-- `get_words(words, judgment)`: returns the list of words that are relevant according to the judgment
+- `get_words(words, judgment)`: returns the list of words that are relevant according to the judgment list

 ## script.py
 This is the main file in our project.